pixbi/duplo/README.md

 Note that building the project performs these steps:

+1. Stash changes to git to avoid data loss (you should of course make sure there is no uncommitted code as well)
-1. Checkout the `develop` branch
+2. Checkout the `develop` branch
-2. Build the project to the `build/` directory
+3. Build the project to the `build/` directory
-3. Bump the respective version
+4. Bump the respective version
-4. Commit to git
+5. Commit to git
-5. Checkout the `master` branch and merge `develop` into `master`
+6. Checkout the `master` branch and merge `develop` into `master`
-6. Apply the new version as a new git tag
+7. Apply the new version as a new git tag
-7. Checkout the `develop` branch again
+8. Checkout the `develop` branch again

 ## File Structure